oduwole-ayomipo/Space-Invasion-Game-Using-Python/README.md

 ### How To Play ⛳
-- Player must have the recent version of Python and Pygame installed, hence, the program can be run directly via command prompt / terminal.
+- Player must have the recent version of Python IDE and Pygame module installed, then program can be run directly via command prompt or terminal.

 ### Assets 🧰
 <img src="https://github.com/oduwole-ayomipo/Space-Invasion-Game-Using-Python/blob/main/Assets/home.png"/>